-Establishing written non-discrimination policies to protect LGBTQ clients and employees from discrimination is an important first step in building an organization’s foundation for LGBTQ inclusion.
-The non-discrimination benchmarks focus on these three policies:
+Establishing written policies to protect LGBTQ clients and employees from discrimination is an important first step in building an organization’s foundation for LGBTQ inclusion.
+The non-discrimination benchmarks focus on three policies:

 - b) Agency’s employment non-discrimination policy is inclusive of “sexual orientation” and “gender identity.”

 - c) Agency’s contract language includes explicit LGBTQ non-discrimination standards.

 LGBTQ staff training is a core component of an organization’s efforts to create a culture that is inclusive and affirming of everyone, regardless of their sexual orientation, gender identity and gender expression (SOGIE).
 Staff training alone is not sufficient to achieve long-standing cultural change; however, when connected to policy changes, it can help give staff the skills and knowledge needed to translate policy into practice.
 The staff training benchmark has two components and the specific requirements for each depend on which Tier of Recognition an agency is striving to achieve: